TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World

-Therefore, we perform data annotation through crowdsourcing.
-For comparison, we select three other representative dialogue datasets and randomly pick 300 samples from each dataset.
-The detailed statistics are as follows: 1) LCCC\cite{wang2020large} is a Chinese textual dialogue dataset from social media.
-There are 550 responses in the 300 selected sessions; 2) OpenViDial\cite{meng2020openvidial} contains dialogues and aligned keyframes extracted from movies and TV series.
-We obtain 1,019 responses from the 300 keyframes; 3) IGC\cite{mostafazadeh2017image} encourage annotators to do more chitchats related to a given image and questions.
-There are 1,182 responses associated with the 300 selected images; 4) our TikTalk is a video-based chitchat dataset.
-There are 2,472 responses in the 300 selected videos.
+We observe that in TikTalk a response cannot be generated or even understood without certain context or knowledge.
+As shown in the examples in Figure~\ref{fig:teaser} (a), a user would not ask the question ``why does she need to make a small cut in the chestnuts beforehand'' (Level-2 utterance of Session 2) without the vision context of the middle frame.
+To answer this question, we need to know some external knowledge(Level-3 utterance of Session 2).
+Sometimes, audio context may be useful, such as in the Level-2 utterance of Session 3, where we need to know that there is a loud sound when the popcorn pops.
+Therefore, we are wondering whether other datasets have the same phenomena and what the fractions are in different datasets.

-We develop an annotation website that extracts nouns and pronouns from responses.
-We ask annotators to judge whether these words and whole-sentence responses refer to 1) vision context; 2) audio context; 3) text context; 4) hidden context as external knowledge, and 5) others.
-Note that the response can involve context information from multiple modalities.
-When the response is hard to understand or judge, they can skip labeling it.
+We choose three representative dialogue datasets for comparison and randomly pick 300 samples from each dataset: (1) LCCC~\cite{wang2020large}: textual dialogues collected from social media.
+There are totally 550 responses in the 300 dialogues; (2) OpenViDial~\cite{meng2020openvidial}: dialogues and aligned key frames extracted from movies and TV series.
+We obtain 1,019 responses from the 300 sampled key frames; (3) IGC~\cite{mostafazadeh2017image}: image-based chitchat dialogues created by crowdsourcing.
+There are 1,182 responses associated with the 300 sampled images.
+For our TikTalk, there are totally 2,472 responses in the 300 sampled videos.
+Then, we develop an annotation website and ask annotators to view a video and text context and then judge whether they cannot understand a response if without (1) vision context, (2) audio context, (3) text context, (4) external knowledge.
+Note that a response can involve context information from multiple modalities.
+When a response is hard to judge, they can skip labeling it.